MicrosoftDocs/sdk-api/sdk-api-src/content/securitybaseapi/nf-securitybaseapi-impersonateanonymoustoken.md

 If the function fails, the return value is zero.
 To get extended error information, call
 <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.

 An error of ACCESS_DENIED may indicate that the token is for a restricted process.
 Use OpenProcessToken and IsTokenRestricted to check if the process is restricted.
+ACCESS_DENIED is also returned if the thread handle lacks right access to THREAD_IMPERSONATE.

 ## -remarks